The

 and the evolution of their design often comes to a standstill.
 At

-Woodsound Studio I strive to to fulfill the needs of many players
+Woodsound Studio we strive to to fulfill the needs of many players

 by producing guitars with a variety of balanced tonal schemes.
-I
+We

 achieve this through one-off production, the manipulation of bracing